aarongodin/jwks-cr/README.md

 # jwks-cr

 Utility for retrieving signing keys from a JWKS endpoint.
+Primarily a port of [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa).

 ## Installation